Ashot72/SPFx-Online-Meeting/README.md

 In this app, we assume that each recording must have a transcript associated with it because you may record a video without transcripts.

 Apps need to set up Azure billing subscriptions to utilize the recordings and transcripts APIs.
 If an Azure billing subscription is not set up, an evaluation quota of 600 minutes/app/tenant/month is provided.
-To access transcription content via content and metadataContent, it costs $0.024 per minute.
+To access transcription content and metadataContent, it costs $0.024 per minute.
 To access recording content, it costs $0.03 per minute.

 To get started.